History of books: Introduction to printing

-Modern Era
+Modern era

-The Late Modern Period
+Late modern period

 The Late Modern Period saw a lot of development in the types of books being circulated.
 Chapbooks – short works on cheap paper – were targeted towards lower-class readers and featured a diverse range of subjects.
 Everything from myth and fairy tales to practical and medical advice and prayers contributed to a steady demand that helped spread literacy among the lower classes.
 Literacy was in general on the rise, with a near-universal literacy rate in Western Europe, Australia, and the United States of America by 1890, with the inequality between men and women's literacy starting to equalize by 1900.

 The printing press became increasingly mechanized.
 Early designs for metal and steam-powered printing presses were introduced in the early 19th century by inventors like Friederich Koenig and Charles Stanhope.
 However, they became widely adopted by the 1830s, particularly by newspapers such as the London Times.
 Around the same time, a revolution was triggered in paper production by Henry Fourdrinier and Thomas Gilpin, whose new paper-making machines output very wide continuous rolls of paper.
 The only bottleneck to book production was the time-consuming process of composition.
 This was eventually solved by Ottmar Mergenthaler and Tolbert Lanston who produced the Linotype and Monotype machines respectively.
 With these barriers removed book production exploded.

-Great strides began in the realm of publishing as authors began to enjoy early forms of Copyright protection.
+Great strides began in the realm of publishing as authors began to enjoy early forms of copyright protection.
 The Statute of Anne was passed in 1710, establishing basic rights for the author's intellectual property.
-This was superseded by the Copyright Act of 1814 which transferred sole rights to print work for twenty-eight years after publication.
+This was superseded by the Copyright Act 1814 which transferred sole rights to print work for twenty-eight years after publication.
 This was extended in 1842 to the author's lifetime plus seven years, or forty two years after first publication.

 During the Enlightenment more books began to pour off European presses, creating an early form of information overload for many readers.
 Nowhere was this more the case than in Enlightenment Scotland, where students were exposed to a wide variety of books during their education.
 The demands of the British and Foreign Bible Society (founded 1804), the American Bible Society (founded 1816), and other non-denominational publishers for enormously large inexpensive runs of texts led to numerous innovations.
 The introduction of steam printing presses a little before 1820, closely followed by new steam paper mills, constituted the two most major innovations.
 Together, they caused book prices to drop and the number of books to increase considerably.
 Numerous bibliographic features, like the positioning and formulation of titles and subtitles, were also affected by this new production method.
 New types of documents appeared later in the 19th century: photography, sound recording and film.